vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 In this blog post we focus on the test split, and it contains 8,956 queries with 181,701 query-item judgments.

-The judgment distribution is as follows:
+The judgment label distribution is as follows:

 * Exact	(Relevant)			        79,708 (44%)
 * Substitute (Somewhat Relevant)	 8,099 (4%)